beast-dev/doc/tutorials/WNV_continuous_diffusion/WNV_continuous_diffusion_tutorial.md

 The next thing to do is to click on the `Sites` tab at the top of the main window.
 This will reveal the evolutionary model settings for BEAST.
 Exactly which options appear depend on whether the data are nucleotides, amino acids or traits.

-This tutorial assumes that you are familiar with the evolutionary models available, however there are a couple of points to note about selecting a model in BEAUti:
+This tutorial assumes that you are familiar with the available evolutionary models, however there are a couple of points to note about selecting a model in BEAUti:

 Selecting the `Partition into codon positions` option assumes that the data are aligned as codons.
 This option will then estimate a separate rate of substitution for each codon position, or for 1+2 versus 3, depending on the setting.